Skip to main content

 • Summary detailing original grant timeline, what happened, and why specifically the grantee can no longer meet the original timeline.

-• What the grantee has done to feel confident they can complete the work within the newly proposed timeline.
+• Proposed new end date and summary of what the grantee has done to feel confident they can complete the work within the newly proposed timeline.

 Scope Changes: Approval is required to change any project components identified in the Scope of Work in Attachment A of your grant agreement.
 In these instances, please review your grant agreement in full detail and then email ANR.FPRRecreationGrants@Vermont.Gov to request an amendment.
 Major changes are unlikely to be approved.
 To request a scope change, email the following information: